chazzzzz01/Poly/README.md

 # env\scripts\activate
 # cd minilang_project

+RUN
-run, py manage.py runserver if u see some red txt said ,
+# py manage.py runserver

+if u see some red txt,
 You have 18 unapplied migration(s).
 Your project may not work properly until you apply the migrations for app(s): admin, auth, contenttypes, sessions.